-- 118.5.2 Slabs for non-waterfront houses shall be reinforced with (2.4 to 2.9 minimum) (W.W.F.)
-A.K.A. roadmesh or rebar and meet ACI-318 standards. - 118.5.3 All new waterfront houses and pools shall be pile supported.
+118.5.2 Slabs for non-waterfront houses shall be reinforced with (2.4 to 2.9 minimum) (W.W.F.)
+A.K.A. roadmesh or rebar and meet ACI-318 standards.

+- 118.5.3 All new waterfront houses and pools shall be pile supported.
 This includes concrete stairs and elevated air-conditioner condenser pads.
-Cantilevering or other acceptable Engineering solutions will be acceptable.
-Other sound Engineered solutions will be considered if accompanied by a geo-technical soil boring report and a detailed customized foundation signed and sealed by a Design Professional, the Design Professional will supervise the layering of replacement fill and certify the foundation has been constructed as intended and meets the requirements of his/her design. - 118.5.4 Additions and concrete slabs that depend on edge support, where the load path does not return to the foundation, dowels shall be spaced not greater than 18" on center and secured by epoxy into solid masonry or tied to the existing structure by concrete filling voids in the block or other methods that will support the new slab. - 118.5.5 Corner bars shall be required on top and bottom bars located on the outside of each corner and shall be a minimum of 40 bar diameters. - 118.5.6 No permanent structures shall be constructed within 15 (fifteen) feet of the seawall.
-However, in rare cases structures could be built within the 15 feet if a new seawall is constructed with a deadman system that does not require the deadmen to be located under the structure or undermine the foundation in any way.

-118.5.7 Structures located in a SFHZ-AE
+Cantilevering or other acceptable Engineering solutions will be acceptable Other sound Engineered solutions will be considered if accompanied by a geo-technical soil boring report and a detailed customized foundation signed and sealed by a Design Professional, the Design Professional will supervise the layering of replacement fill and certify the foundation has been constructed as intended and meets the requirements of his/her design. - 118.5.4 Additions and concrete slabs that depend on edge support, where the load path does not return to the foundation, dowels shall be spaced not greater than 18" on center and secured by epoxy into solid masonry or tied to the existing structure by concrete filling voids in the block or other methods that will support the new slab. - 118.5.5 Corner bars shall be required on top and bottom bars located on the outside of each corner and shall be a minimum of 40 bar diameters. - 118.5.6 No permanent structures shall be constructed within 15 (fifteen) feet of the seawall.
+However, in rare cases structures could be built within the 15 feet if a new seawall is constructed with a deadman system that does not require the deadmen to be located under the structure or undermine the foundation in any way. - 118.5.7 Structures located in flood hazard areas (Zone A) other than coastal high hazard areas and Coastal A Zones

-Structures located in a SFHZ-AE where BFE is greater than one (1) foot above natural grade of the site or the lowest adjacent grade of an exterior wall, will require spread footings or grade beam with a maximum elevation of 6 Feet NAVD.
+Structures located in a flood hazard area (Zone A) other than a coastal high hazard area and Coastal A Zone where BFE is greater than one (1) foot above natural grade of the site or the lowest adjacent grade of an exterior wall, will require the top of spread footings or the top of grade beam with a maximum elevation of ε Feet NAVD.

-118.5.8 Lowest floor.
+118.5.8 Finished floor and lowest floor.